56kcloud/Training/DockerCon/logging/log-drivers.md

 # Docker Swarm & Logging

 In the previous exercise we saw how to check out logs for running containers on a single host.
-In this section we'll be creating services across a Swarm and shipping those logs to a centralised location for easier storage and querying.
+In this section we'll be creating services across a Swarm and shipping those logs to a centralized location for easier storage and querying.

 > **Tasks**:
 >